 Malaysia opens inquest into Nora Quoirin’s death near resort

-Nora Quoirin disappeared from family’s cottage at Dusun eco-resort in August 2019
+Nora Quoirin disappeared from family’s cottage at Dusun resort in August 2019

 A Malaysian coroner began an inquest on Monday into the death of a French-Irish teen, Nora Quoirin.
 Photograph: Courtesy of the Quoirin Family / AFP

-A Malaysian coroner began an inquest on Monday into the death of a French-Irish teen, a year after her body was found near a resort where she vanished while on holiday.
+A Malaysian coroner began an inquest on Monday into the death of a French-Irish teen, a year after her body was found near a nature resort where she mysteriously vanished while on holiday.

-Her body was discovered on August 13th beside a stream in a palm oil estate about 2.5 kilometres from the resort.
+Her naked body was discovered August 13th beside a stream in a palm oil estate about 2.5 kilometres (1.6 miles) from the resort.

 Coroner Maimoonah Aid said the inquest is aimed at determining when Nora died, the cause of her death, how she came to her death, and if anyone was criminally involved.

-Police have said there was no sign of foul play, with an autopsy showing the 15-year-old succumbed to intestinal bleeding due to starvation and stress.
+Police have said there was no sign the teen was abducted or raped, with an autopsy showing the 15-year-old succumbed to intestinal bleeding due to starvation and stress.

 But her Irish mother and French father, Meabh and Sebastien Quoirin, believed Nora was abducted as she has mental and physical disabilities and could not have wandered off on her own.